 For a complete list of annual and special events throughout the year, visit the Events & Festivals calendar.

 Just minutes from downtown Portland, the Tualatin Valley offers a host of events near Portland throughout the year.
 Enjoy unique Oregon festivals guaranteed to offer seasonality, community and entertainment.

-While 2018 was a stellar year with new openings, we're excited for 2019.
-It's only January and there are several new spots that will be opening soon, bringing even more cool new places to eat, drink and sleep.
+While 2019 was a stellar year with new openings, we're excited for 2020, when several new spots will be opening soon, bringing even more cool new places to eat, drink and sleep to the valley.